pillmuncher/yogic.cs/README.md

 ```csharp
 public static Cont or_from_enumerable(IEnumerable<Cont> conts)
 ```
-- Represents a choice between multiple monadic continuations from an enumerable.
+- Represents a choice between multiple continuations from an enumerable.
   Takes a sequence of continuations `conts` and returns a new continuation that tries all of them in series with backtracking.
 This defines a *choice point*.